paesanilab/mbpol_cuda_devel/Simple_two_layer_NN_model/README.md

 In the CUDA/CUDNN tester, the weights/bias/input_samples/classifiers generated randomly by the Python code are copied/pasted into an input file, and are input to the CUDA/CUDNN tester as arraies when the file is loaded.
-Then the scores and losses of all samples are predicted and compared with what Python gives out.
+Then the scores and losses of all samples are predicted (in sequence) and compared with what Python gives out.

 The results from these two testers show great consistency, with around  1e-7 difference by single float precision.